 Whether you clean your office yourself or use a contracted cleaning service, switching to green cleaning products can help your business decrease its environmental impact and create a healthier work space.

-- Green Seal Certified - Independent, third-party certification ensures the products live up to their green claims.
-Visit Green Seal's website to find certified products.
+- Green Seal, UL ECOLOGO or UL GREENGUARD Certified - Independent, third-party certification ensures green products live up to their claims.
+Learn more about ecolabels below.

-- Concentrated – Ready-to-use cleaners are 90 percent water.
+- Concentrated with clear dilution instructions – Ready-to-use cleaners are 90 percent water.
 Buying concentrated cleaners prevents packaging waste.
-Make sure the cleaning staff understands the product is concentrated and knows how to handle it safely.
+However, proper dilution is key to a product’s safety.
+Learn more.

 - Non-toxic – Avoid products that have a danger, warning or caution label.

 - Free of chlorine bleach – Chlorine bleach and the wastewater from using chlorine bleach can react with other chemicals.
 Look for products that have a Processed Chlorine Free or Totally Chlorine Free label.